vicky-co/Spectrum-Internship-2020-task-1-/README.md

 6.Program to create simple calculator in Python which on input of 1,2,3,4 should add , subtract , multiply and divide respectively.

+***[DataFrame is a 2-dimensional labeled data structure with columns of potentially different types.
+You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
+It is generally the most commonly used pandas object.]***

 PANDAS: